hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 {{< column >}}

 I participated in the project led by [Dr. Sheng Pengfei](http://www.chm.fudan.edu.cn/13/ac/c11450a398252/page.htm) and [Dr. Zhang Menghan](https://hupi.fudan.edu.cn/rcdw/rc_content.jsp?urltype=news.NewsContentUrl&wbtreeid=1127&wbnewsid=2223) (Fudan University).
 This project aims to build a comprehensive archaeological database and seek for multidisciplinary evidence (pollen/gene/language) of possible migration of the Neolithic communities in the southeast China.
-I can not share the database but I would like to share part of python code I wrote for the project to collect data from a pdf document.
+I can not share the database but I would like to share some python codes I wrote for the project to collect data.

 {{< endcolumn >}}